• Skip to primary navigation

 Instructions

 • Bring a large pot of heavily salted water to a boil.
-Cook tortellini according to package instructions and drain.
-Rinse with cold water and spread out on a paper-lined plate to dry and cool completely.
+Cook tortellini according to package instructions (up to 1 minute past al dente) and drain.
+Rinse with cold water and then spread out on a plate to dry and cool completely.

 • In a small pot, combine the balsamic vinegar and brown sugar.
-Simmer over medium heat for 10-15 minutes, stirring occasionally, until thickened and syrupy.
-A spoon should be able to leave a clear path.
-Let cool.
+Simmer gently over medium heat for 10-15 minutes, stirring frequently, until thickened and reduced to half its volume.
+A spoon should be able to leave a clear path and it should look thick and shiny.
+Let cool (it will continue to thicken).

 Notes

-• If you can't find mozzarella pearls, use a block of whole milk mozzarella instead.
-Cut into 1" cubes.
+• If you can't find mozzarella pearls, you can cut a block of whole milk mozzarella into 1" cubes instead.

 Nutrition